Horizon-Digital-Engineering/Simple-PostgreSQL-UDF/README.md

 - `string_udf.c`: The C source file for the UDF.
 - `Makefile`: The makefile to compile the UDF into a shared library.
 - `string_udf--1.0.sql`: The SQL script to create the UDF in PostgreSQL.
+- `string_udf.control`: The control file for the PostgreSQL extension.
 - `Dockerfile`: The Dockerfile to build an image with PostgreSQL and compile the UDF.
 - `.github/workflows/test-udf.yml`: The GitHub Actions workflow to automate testing of the UDF.